exdx/dcp/README.md

 **A**: Windows support is being tracked in [#14](https://github.com/exdx/dcp/issues/14).
 Outside of changing the socket paths, there may not be any other work required to support Windows.

 ------------------
-**Q**: I would like to inspect an image's labels to figure out where in the filesystem I should copy from.
-Does dcp have an `inspect` command to list an images labels?
+**Q**: I would like to inspect image labels to figure out where in the filesystem I should copy from.
+Does dcp have an `inspect` command to list image labels?

 **A**: Listing an image's labels can be done easily using the underlying container runtime.
-For example, `docker image inspect <image-id> | grep Labels` is an easy command to run to see labels attached to an image.
+For example, run `docker image inspect <image-id> | grep Labels` to see labels attached to an image.
 From there, dcp can be used to copy files from the container filesystem.

 ## Testing